Rafiga Huseynzade: Academic career

 Huseynzade worked at the Azerbaijan State University laboratory from 1985 to 1999, holding positions as a scientific researcher, senior scientific researcher, and laboratory director.
 In 1997, she worked at the HARC Research Center in Houston, USA (invited by Texaco), as well as at the Research Center of the companies Geolab and Statoil, in Trondheim, Norway.

-Since 2001, she has continued her scientific works as an associate professor at the "Mineral Resources" department of Baku State University (BSU).
+Since 2001, she has continued her scientific work as an associate professor at the "Mineral Resources" department of Baku State University (BSU).
 She is the author of nearly 70 articles and scientific papers.

 Rafiga Huseynzade, together with Kamal Mustafayev, is the inventor of the "system for oil reservoir modeling," which was patented by the Intellectual Property Agency of the Republic of Azerbaijan in 2020.
 She is also a co-author of four books published by the Senate Publishing House in the UK with Lord David Evans: the first and second editions of "Discover Azerbaijan" (2015 and 2016), the book "Azerbaijan and the United Kingdom 100 Years of Partnership" (2019), and the book "Revival of Karabakh" (2023).

 She has organized seven events in the House of Lords in the UK on the topic of "Energy and Environmental Protection Cooperation between Azerbaijan and the United Kingdom."

 In 2023, Rafiga Huseynzade was elected an honorary member of the Azerbaijan Oil Geologists Society.